-“What are these thirty-two?… A parable.
-This can be compared to a king residing within the innermost chambers, thirty-two in all, each with its own path.
-Now is it fitting for this king that everyone enter his chambers by his paths?
-Certainly not!
-But is it fitting for him not to display his pearls and hidden treasures, his precious objects and brocades?
-Certainly not!
-What did he do?
-He designated the daughter [Shekhinah] and included all the paths in her and in her garments.
-Whoever wishes to enter, let him gaze here!”
-(Bahir §43).
+“What are these thirty-two [wondrous paths of wisdom]?… A parable: To what can the matter be compared?
+A king ‘[residing] within the innermost chambers’ (BT Berakhot 10a), thirty-two in all.
+Now, each of the chambers has a path.
+Is it fitting for this king that everyone enter his chambers by way of his paths?
+You would say: No. Is it fitting for him not to display his pearls, his hidden treasures, his precious objects, and his filigree?
+You would say: No. What then does he do?
+He must touch the daughter, and include all the paths in her and in her garments.
+Whoever wishes to enter, let him look here” (Bahir §63).

 “For look, every place called way in the Torah is a way open to all, like a road open to every person!
 So her ways (Proverbs 3:17)—ways opened by the patriarchs, who dug in the Great Sea [Shekhinah] and entered her… And all her paths are peace (ibid.).
 Who are her paths?
-Those paths emerging from above, all gathered by a single covenant [Yesod] named Peace, peace of the home [cf. BT Shabbat 152a], who conducts them into the Great Sea when it is agitated [alt., ‘when He is potent’], bringing it peace, as is written: and all her paths are peace (Proverbs 3:17)” (Zohar 2:31a–b, cf. ibid.
+Those paths emerging from above, all gathered by a single covenant named Peace, peace of the home [cf. BT Shabbat 152a], who conducts them into the Great Sea when it is agitated [alt., ‘when He is potent’], bringing it peace, as is written: and all her paths are peace (Proverbs 3:17)” (Zohar 2:31a–b, cf. ibid.
 2:215a; 3:88a).

 And said (Genesis 1).
 Father appears in every saying, as many as [thirty-two times] and so it was (ibid.).
 And She carried out what He said at once.
 Because She did His commands without any delay in the thirty-two paths with them were created everything in the Works of Creation.
-She is called כָּבוֹד (Kavod), Glory, Honor: And in His palace all says glory (Psalms 29:9).
+She is called כָּבוֹד (kavod), Glory, Honor: And in His palace all says glory (Psalms 29:9).
 Blessed be the glory of YHWH from His Place (Ezekiel 3:12); ‘Where is the Place of His glory to adorn Him?’”
-(Zohar 3:82b, Ra’aya Meheimna Qedoshim).
+(Zohar 3:82a, Ra’aya Meheimna Qedoshim).

 “And this is the meaning of: Her lips alone moving and her voice not heard (1 Samuel 1:13)—lips are wings of the living beings [of the chariot in Ezekiel’s vision].
-For the חַשְׁמַל (ḥashmal), amber, was [previously] חֵיוָן אֶשָּׁא מְמַלְּלָן (ḥeyvan esha memall’lan), sputtering beings of fire, while [now] they are silent [cf. BT Ḥagigah 13b].
+For the חַשְׁמַל (ḥashmal), amber, was [previously] חֵיוָן אֶשָּׁא מְמַלְּלָן (ḥeyvan esha memall’lan), fiery beings speaking, while [now] they are silent [cf. BT Ḥagigah 13b].
 And this is why silent prayer was ordained, and thus the Work of the Chariot is without sound, for he speaks there to himself in a whisper.
 Three prayers were ordained [Shaḥarit, Minḥa, and Ma’ariv] and in each one יהוה (YHWH) is [enunciated] eighteen [times], making seventy-two letters in each [Amidah] prayer, in the [concluding sentences of each of the] eighteen blessings, [and three times seventy-two] makes 216 [letters] that are included in חֶסֶד (Ḥesed) [numerically equivalent to seventy-two].
-[Three times seventy-two], together with the thirty-two paths comes to 250 less two [namely, 248 which is numerically equivalent to אַבְרָהָם (Avraham), Abraham, who corresponds to Ḥesed (see Bahir §8)] that are included in the middle pillar” (Zohar 3:230a, Ra’aya Meheimna Pineḥas).
+[Three times seventy-two], together with the thirty-two paths comes to 250 less two [namely, 248 which is numerically equivalent to אַבְרָהָם (avraham), Abraham, who corresponds to Ḥesed (see Bahir §8)] that are included in the middle pillar” (Zohar 3:230a, Ra’aya Meheimna Pineḥas).